lightoj-dev/problem-tutorials/1083/en.md

 Afterwards, by calculating and comparing the area for each bar we can easily find the area of the largest rectangle in the histogram.

-**_NOTE :_** I highly recommend watching the the first video provided in the resources section.
-This is a very classic problem and to understand in fully it's important to see the step by step processes visually.
+**_NOTE :_** It's highly recommended to watch the the first video provided in the resources section.
+This is a very classic problem and to understand tn fully it's important to see the step by step processes visually.
 Also reading the last blog in the resources section to know a slightly different coding process.

 **Resources :**